 I have physical custody with visitation to the father being every other weekend, holiday, and fathers day.
 Daughter will be 10 in September.
 Father has never followed schedule.
 He comes and goes at the last minute, usually once every other month, sometimes longer.
 Sometimes I cancel our plans and...
 Read more »

 Your best option is to seek a modification of your parenting plan.
 Until your plan is changed, you both should be following its terms.
-In dealing with a sporadic parent, consider adding an "only if" clause to his time so that if he doesn't confirm by a certain time in advances he loses it for that...Read more »
+In dealing with a sporadic parent, consider adding an "only if" clause to his time so that if he doesn't confirm by a certain time in advances he...Read more »

 If you already have a divorce decree and you are looking to modify your parenting plan, you would need to register the South Dakota Judgment in Missouri and file a motion to modify.
 You should contact a lawyer to assist you.
 If you just need the child support enforcement moved, you can contact the...Read more »

 Child graduating high school, age 19, joining military a few months after that.
 Probably getting married too this year.
 Currently receiving child support which includes arrears.
 I'd imagine current would discontinue, but arrears would continue?
-Would it stay the same amount to take down the balance...
+Would it stay the same amount to take down the...
 Read more »

 In Missouri, child support generally ends when the child turns 18, marries, or joins the military (among other events).
 There are exceptions to this rule that don't seem to apply in your circumstances, but can be found in RSMo 452.340.

-The FSD website has the necessary Affidavit form for...Read more »
+The FSD website has the necessary Affidavit form...Read more »

 she allowed me to see him up until last November.
 Since then she has changed their residency several time along her contact information so i couldn't even check on my son or have any contact with him.
-She did finally did unblock me from fb messenger temporarily, She gave me her cell phone # and i...
+She did finally did unblock me from fb messenger temporarily, She gave me her cell phone #...
 Read more »

 It sounds like Paternity and Support were established through an FSD proceeding, but no parenting plan was put in place.
 If that is the case, even though paternity was established, you will have difficulty asserting any custody rights (legal custody or physical custody) without a custody judgment...Read more »